 Prevent Users from Adding & Removing Search Criteria

-With this feature, Admins can define saved searches which are shared to all users.
+With this feature, Admins can define saved searches that are shared with all users.
 Users can select criteria values but are not permitted to select which criteria fields are available to search against.

 To enable this feature: